stratosphereips/shouldiclick_datasets/README.md

 ************************************************
 # Unsafe Website Dataset (UWD)
 UWD was generated on August 2018 for reserach experiments for [https://www.shouldiclick.org/][2] under the [Stratosphere Project](https://www.stratosphereips.org/).
 UWB contains 2 classes of samples: unsafe websites and legitimate websites.
 An unsafe website is any website with malicious content or behaviour.
 The raw data of UWD can be found [https://mcfp.felk.cvut.cz/publicDatasets/ShouldIClickDatasets/][3].
-This repo contains data models generated from the UWD dataset by features (feature-set-1, feature-set-2, DOM-1, DOM-2)  described in the diploma thesis for shouldiclick <link>.
+This repo contains only data models generated from the UWD dataset by features (feature-set-1, feature-set-2)  described in the diploma thesis for shouldiclick <link>.

 #### Basic stats: